A Centralized Mechanism to Make Predictions Based on Data From Multiple WSNs: Related Work

-According to the synergy theory~\cite{Haken1980}, a system that combines the action of individual components may produce better results than the individual components acting separately.
-Based on that principle, several collaboration mechanisms in WSNs have been developed.
+A system that combines the action of individual components may produce better results than the individual components acting separately.
+Supported by this premisse, several collaboration mechanisms in WSNs have been developed.
+Most of the approaches explore the collaboration between sensor nodes of the same WSN.
+In contrast to them, we extend the concept of collaboration to an upper layer and build the information exchange between different WSNs, without losing any other possible collaboration from the other levels.

-In those works, the information exchange in WSNs described can be categorized to happen on three different scales: (A) \textbf{Inside wireless sensor nodes} that are equipped with two or more sensor types, and build deeper knowledge based on the different data types; (B) \textbf{Inside WSNs} that enable the communication between their nodes, which share knowledge and resources in order to achieve common goals; and (C) \textbf{Exporting the knowledge built in a WSN} to other systems that can use the data for their own purpose.